 There are high expectations of recovery in global economic growth, Dr Platon Monokroussos, Deputy General Manager at Eurobank Ergasias and the Group Chief Economist, tells Emerging Europe.

-Italian UniCredit wants to serve 2.6 million customers in the region, says Carlo Vivaldi, Head of CEE Devision, UniCredit, tells Emerging Europe.
+Italian UniCredit wants to acquire 2.6 million net new clients in the region, says Carlo Vivaldi, Head of CEE Devision, UniCredit, tells Emerging Europe.

 (photo: courtesy of UniCredit Slovakia)

 In the first quarter of 2017, the value of transactions on the regulated market of the Bucharest Stock Exchange (BVB) climbed to a six-year high and reached €530 million while the number of transactions and traded volumes climbed to a seven-year high.
 Ludwik Sobolewski, CEO of the BVB, spoke to Andrew Wrobel, about the effects that could positively influence the country once it gains emerging market status, and the increased interest shown by private companies to be listed on the stock exchange.